Examples Of Market Research Focus Groups In Action

 Several techniques are used by the recruiter to ensure the maximum attendance from those recruited to the group.
 It is important that the respondent has been “hooked” into the topic area for the group.
 If an interest has been generated in the topic area, the respondent is more likely to attend.
 The recruiter needs to sound enthusiastic and make the respondent feel that they have been specially selected to attend the group.

 It is usual to give an incentive to respondents to attend, and this can help.
 Whilst a financial payment of around £50 is usual, in business to business groups other incentives can be considered.
-Testing reactions amongst builders to a new building product can be incentivised by free products and equipment which often has a value to the respondent that is higher than the financial payment.
+Testing reactions among builders to a new building product can be incentivized by free products and equipment which often has a value to the respondent that is higher than the financial payment.

 It is usual to over recruit for groups as unforeseen circumstances are bound to happen to at least a couple of respondents.
 In the event of a very high turnout the researcher must decide who should be sent away with their incentive.